Benjamin-V-Chan/data-science-onet/README.md

 # ONET-Data-Analysis

 ## Introduction
-ONET-Data-Analysis is a data analysis project focused on performing EDA on the data collected from the O*NET API.
+ONET-Data-Analysis focuses on performing EDA on the data collected from the O*NET API.
 This project helps to understand the quality and consistency of the data and provides insights that inform the development of career recommendation systems.

 ## Features
 - Exploratory Data Analysis (EDA)